-5 children found living with chickens, pigs inside tick-infested home
+5 children found living with chickens, pig inside tick-infested home

 PECULIAR, Mo. — Five children are now in protective custody after an officer found them living with multiple animals in wretched conditions inside a Missouri home, according to WDAF.